The Island of the Dolls: Where Silence Hangs from the Trees

 The Day the Island Claimed Him

-In 2001, after nearly half a century tending his sanctuary, Don Julián died on the island.
-The place of his death is what binds the legend tightly together: he drowned in the canal, reportedly in the very spot where the girl had died decades earlier.
+In 2001, after nearly half a century tending his sanctuary, Don Julián drowned in the canal beside the island.
+Reports place his death near the same location where the girl had died decades earlier.

-The island doesn’t clarify the truth.
-It simply sits there, collecting humidity and stories.
+The island offers no clarification.
+It simply remains, collecting humidity and stories.

-After his death, locals debated what to do with the place.
-Some wanted the dolls removed, returning the island to its natural state.
-Others argued that removing them was disrespectful, not only to Don Julián’s legacy but to the legend that had taken root.
-Ultimately, the dolls stayed.
+After his death, locals debated the island’s fate.
+Some wanted the dolls removed and the land returned to its natural state.
+Others argued removal would erase both Don Julián’s intent and the legend that had already taken root.
+The dolls stayed.

 Visitors Arrive, and the Legend Grows Teeth